MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-H-Hazardous-Materials/section-1910.106.md

 (5) *Tank vehicle and tank car loading and unloading.* Tank vehicle and tank car loading or unloading facilities shall be separated from aboveground tanks, warehouses, other plant buildings, or nearest line of adjoining property which may be built upon by a distance of 25 feet for Category 1 or 2 flammable liquids, or Category 3 flammable liquids with a flashpoint below 100 °F (37.8 °C), and 15 feet for Category 3 flammable liquids with a flashpoint at or above 100 °F (37.8 °C) and Category 4 flammable liquids measured from the nearest position of any fill stem.
 Buildings for pumps or shelters for personnel may be a part of the facility.
 Operations of the facility shall comply with the appropriate portions of paragraph (f)(3) of this section.

-(6) *Fire control* - (i) *Portable extinguishers.* Approved portable fire extinguishers of appropriate size, type, and number shall be provided.
+(6) *Fire control*—(i) *Portable extinguishers.* Approved portable fire extinguishers of appropriate size, type, and number shall be provided.

 (ii) *Other controls.* Where the special hazards of operation or exposure indicate a need, the following fire control provision shall be provided.